fabiofilz/spring-cloud-kafka-streams-stream-globalktable/README.md

 1 - moveData that will read event from one Kafka Cluster and send to another Kafka Cluster

-2 - The Event from step 1 is a GlobalKTable that will be used as filter 2.1 - processOrdersVipCustomersProto will receive a Stream Event as parameter 1 (proto) and execute a left join with GlobalKTable (proto) to remove disabled customers
+2 - The Event from step 1 is a GlobalKTable that will be used as filter

+2.1 - processOrdersVipCustomersProto will receive a Stream Event as parameter 1 (proto) and execute a left join with GlobalKTable (proto) to remove disabled customers - output proto
-2.2 - processOrdersVipCustomersAvro will receive a Stream Event as parameter 1 (avro) and execute a left join with GlobalKTable (proto) to remove disabled customers
+2.2 - processOrdersVipCustomersAvro will receive a Stream Event as parameter 1 (avro) and execute a left join with GlobalKTable (proto) to remove disabled customers - output avro

 # Steps to simulate